Activedock 1 1 7

 use

-to avoid incompatibility with current version oftestthat
+test_packageto avoid incompatibility with current version oftestthatother minor fixes to pass

 R CMD check